 Design is very important because otherwise, you’ll end up building something nobody wants and your product will fail.
 Remember that there is a huge gap between what we think people want and what they really want.
 That’s why design emphasizes on the customer so much and starts with the discovery phase.

 Less risky journey

 When the product scope is explored, it’s much easier to spot risks that can impact your product.
 These risks are turned into assumptions and tested.
 Design reduces risks of exceeding the budget or creating something that nobody wants.
 From my experience working at several software houses, I have never seen a project over $25k that went well without any design process.

 As I wrote earlier, design is more of a kind of a mindset so the purpose of this article is not to convince you to use some specific tools or processes but to give you the taste of how this mindset works and how it can help not only your products but your entire business.

 I hope this article shed some light on some mistaken notions about design and why design in product development is critical.
-If you are struggling about how to implement design in your software development process or you simply want to discuss which frameworks would suit your company better, send me a message to firstname.lastname@example.org.
-I’d be happy to help you!
+If you are struggling about how to implement design in your software development process or you simply want to discuss which frameworks would suit your company better, send us a message – we would be happy to help you!